Last update: 04.02.2019

 Founded in Slovakia back in 2011, this VPN now has years of experience behind it.
-The developers have not been wasting their time, either.
-As we’ll see later in this review, this is among the most user-friendly services around.
+The developers have not been wasting their time, either, creating one of the most user-friendly services around.

-It’s also one of the more socially-conscious, with 2 percent of revenues heading directly to animal welfare and conservation charities (hence the tiger branding).
+There’s also the socially-conscious angle for a VPN company – giving away 2 percent of its revenues directly to animal welfare and conservation charities.

-However, the big question is whether they have focused too much on ease of use and not enough on providing the rock-solid privacy and security options we expect from top-ranking VPNs.
-This is a much shadier area, but read on, and our tigerVPN review will explain all.
+The big question is whether they have focused too much on ease of use instead of providing rock-solid privacy and security.
+To find out, continue with our tigerVPN review.

 Is tigerVPN safe to use?